Agent Simulation Synthetic Data Generation#

 10. The output data can be found in the output_dir according to the Replicator Settings panel.

 For large-scale data generation, it can be more efficient to launch it from script.
-ORA provides an automatic script (sdg_schedueler.py) to run a series of data generations.
-Each run happens as an independent process, so failures of some runs do not affect the rest.
+ORA provides an automatic script (sdg_schedueler.py) to run offline data generation.
 To run from script, choose open in terminal in the App Selector.

 • For Linux, in the pop-up command line window, run the following command: